gain9999/dtm/README.md

 - Leaflet grid that highlights selectable ~0.02° cells; clicking a cell downloads only the needed pixels and keeps memory use low.
 - Elevation legend with automatic min/max stats, adjustable max-value stretch slider, and opacity control for blending with the OpenStreetMap base layer.
 - Flood-extent tooling: raise a water-height slider, configure the base river level and the minimum number of low cells that seed rivers, and instantly see connected flood regions tinted on the map with a live cell count.
+- Flood depth palette with fixed bands (0.5–1, 1–2, 2–3, 3–4, 4–5, >5 m) and a compact legend in the top-right that only appears when flooded cells exist.
 - City/province search (including aliases and `lat,lon` queries) with an on-demand global lookup sourced from `worldcities.csv`, plus on-map sampling to inspect exact elevation values.
 - Optional locate button that requests browser geolocation on click and flies to your current position (zoom 14) without preemptive permission prompts.
 - Optional multi-select mode to show and compare several DEM tiles at once, with aggregated stats in the legend.
 - Download progress indicator with byte-based tracking so large tiles feel responsive.
+- Stateful URLs: map center/zoom, opacity, water/base levels, min river cells, multi-select, max-stretch slider, and selected tiles sync into query parameters for sharing via the share button.

 ## Repository Layout
 - `index.html` — single-page app shell, styles, and UI controls.